Paul Bucha: Later life

 Bucha left the army in 1972.
 He worked as chief of operations in Iran for Ross Perot's company, Electronic Data Systems (EDS).
 When several EDS employees were detained during the 1979 Iranian Revolution, he was involved in the effort to free them.
 He then started his own company, which found American partners for foreign investors.
-With a French real estate developer he formed a joint venture which began the development of Port Liberté, New Jersey.
+With a French real estate developer he formed a joint venture in real estate development which began the development of Port Liberté, New Jersey.
 He later worked as chairman of the board of Wheeling-Pittsburgh Steel Corporation and was president of the Congressional Medal of Honor Society.
-He sits on the Board of Directors to a number of organizations and companies, including Veterans Advantage, a Public Benefit Corporation that creates exclusive benefits and discounts for the military community, of which he has been an advisory board member since its founding by Lin and Scott Higgins in 2000.
+He sat on the Board of Directors to a number of organizations and companies, including Veterans Advantage, a Public Benefit Corporation that creates exclusive benefits and discounts for the military community, of which he has been an advisory board member since its founding by Lin and Scott Higgins in 2000.